open-contracting/kingfisher-process/docs/querying-data.rst

 Querying data in Kingfisher Process
 ====================================

-The Kingfisher Process :doc:`data model` is based on collections.
-Each collection contains either data downloaded from an OCDS publisher using a `Kingfisher Scrape<https://kingfisher-scrape.readthedocs.io/en/latest/>`__ spider, or loaded locally using the :doc:`local-load` cli tool.
+The Kingfisher Process :doc:`data-model` is based on collections.
+Each collection contains either data downloaded from an OCDS publisher using a `Kingfisher Scrape <https://kingfisher-scrape.readthedocs.io/en/latest/>`__ spider, or loaded locally using the :doc:`cli/local-load` cli tool.

-OCDS data can be published using either `releases or records<https://standard.open-contracting.org/latest/en/getting_started/releases_and_records/>`__.
+OCDS data can be published using either `releases or records <https://standard.open-contracting.org/latest/en/getting_started/releases_and_records/>`__.
 Releases are point in time updates about a contracting process and a record provides an index of all the releases for a contracting process.

 Kingfisher Process automatically transforms OCDS releases to create compiled release collections,  containing a single compiled release per contracting process populated with the latest value of each field.